leonelngande/ionic4-starter-app-tutorial/README.md

 ### About this repo
 This repo is a demo application demonstrating swipe navigation between pages in Ionic 4.

+You can find it's associated blog post at ....

 ### Install this app
 ```
 npm install